Teradata/developer-resources/docs/manage-ai-unlimited/suspend-and-restore-project.md

 ## Suspend

-In the project, run this:
+In your notebook, run this:

 ```bash
 %project_engine_suspend <Project_Name>